hectorMiranda/kiro-rtos/hardware/README.md

-# Spirit of Kiro - Hardware Design
+# MinuxStation - Hardware Design

-PCB design and 3D-printable enclosure for the Spirit of Kiro gaming platform.
+PCB design and 3D-printable enclosure for the MinuxStation gaming platform.

 ## PCB Specifications